The Department of Sociology and Anthropology Faculty

 Robin Root is a graduate of the University of Pennsylvania (BA and MA, Chinese Studies); Harvard University (MPH, Population and International Health); and the University of California at Los Angeles (PhD, Anthropology).

 A Fulbright Scholar in Malaysia, Dr. Root conducted ethnographic research inside factories and around export processing zones to investigate the Malaysian government’s labeling of factories as high risk for HIV/AIDS.
 Her publications describe how the globalization of capital, labor, and disease produced 1) a moral imagination of HIV risk that expressed Malaysia’s anxieties of a post-colonial modernity, 2) real threats to local, migrant, and immigrant women’s wellbeing.
 The research was supported by a National Institute of Mental Health AIDS Training Grant.
+In 2022, with local scholars, she will initiate a phenomenological study of breast cancer among conservative Muslim women in Kelantan, Malaysia to understand why women frequently present at late stages.

 Prior to joining the Baruch College faculty, Dr. Root was a Visiting Scholar at New York University in the office of the Dean of the Graduate School of Arts and Sciences, where she launched an initiative to strengthen multidisciplinary HIV/AIDS research collaborations between universities and community organizations in New York City and South Africa.
 As a research associate at Harvard Business School, Dr. Root drew on her field research in Malaysia to co-author case studies with HBS faculty on marketing in the Middle East.
 She subsequently joined a health care consulting firm with a research team of physicians and senior executives to co-author Best Practices publications on hospital and clinical care management in the US that are used nationwide.